Earth Language Idiomatic heads for working with others

 Instead, idiomatic joined-characters distinguish kinds of sentences.

-you can know what kind he started to work with you for: asking, requiring, commanding
+At the beginning of somebody's talking to you, you can know what kind he started to work with you for: asking, requiring, commanding or just getting your attention, etc. through a key ideogram between two at the beginning.

-and can ready to get the contents.
+So you immediately know what the other wants at first, and you can ready to get the contents.

 To call other's attention